-Keep in mind that the total payment should include Principal and Interest (P&I/mortgage payment), Real Estate Taxes (they can vary based on the property and amenities), Homeowners Insurance (protecting you against unforeseen damages or liability) and finally the Homeowners Association (which may or may not apply based on the property you buy).
-With the total payment in mind and an understanding of how much money you have available for a down payment, we can determine your loan amount and the approximate price of the property you can afford.
+Keep in mind that your total payment will include the principal and interest payments (P&I), real estate taxes (these vary based on the property and amenities), homeowners insurance (protecting you against unforeseen damages or liability), and finally, any homeowners association fees (which may or may not apply, based on the property you buy).
+With these payments in mind and an understanding of how much money you have available for a down payment, the lender will determine your loan amount and the approximate price of property you can afford.

 Typically, mortgages are 30-year loans, but you can pay off the mortgage early without penalty.
-The rate is determined by the current market and is readily found online or by consulting a mortgage professional.
-The best advice is to seek out a referral to a trusted mortgage professional that can act as your guide to the best options available to you.
+The interest rate is determined by the current market and is readily found online or by consulting a mortgage professional.
+A trusted mortgage professional can act as a guide and help you find the best rates available.

 *This blog was created in collaboration with loanDepot NMLS 174457, a United States based mortgage company.